 Also, students can refer,

 It's made up of a copper container filled with a concentrated copper sulphate solution.
 One porous cylindrical pot filled with diluted sulphuric acid is immersed in the concentrated copper sulphate solution inside the container.
 In a porous pot, one amalgam zinc rod is immersed in dilute sulphuric acid.
-Sulphuric acid in its diluted state has positive hydrogen ions and negative sulphate icons, which is a feature of dilutes electrolytes.
+Sulphuric acid in its diluted state has positive hydrogen ions and negative sulphate ions, which is a feature of dilute electrolytes.

 When sulphate ions come into contact with zinc rods, they release electrons and generate zinc sulphate as a result of the oxidation reaction.
 As a result, the zinc rod acquires a negative charge and takes on the role of a cathode.

 Positive hydrogen ions can pass through the porous wall of the pot and into the copper sulphate solution, where they combine with copper sulphate electrolyte sulphate ions to generate sulphuric acid.
-The positive copper ions in the copper sulphate electrolyte come into touch with the copper container's inner wall, where they are reduced and produce copper atoms, which are then deposited on the wall.
+The positive copper ions in the copper sulphate electrolyte come into contact with the copper container's inner wall, where they are reduced and produce copper atoms, which are then deposited on the wall.

-The hydrogen ions (H+) in the copper sulphate solution form sulfuric acid (H2SO4) and copper ions (Cu++) come to the wall of the outer copper container.
+The hydrogen ions (H+) in the copper sulphate solution form sulfuric acid (H2SO4), and copper ions ($\mathrm{Cu}^{++}$) come to the wall of the outer copper container.
 By absorbing electrons from the container, copper ions deposit as copper metal on the container's wall.
 As a result, the copper container becomes positively charged, indicating that it serves as the Daniell Cell's anode.
 When an external load is connected between the central zinc rod and the peripheral copper container wall, electrons begin to flow from the zinc rod to the copper container.

 Voltaic Cell Conditions

 Because the external source's emf is greater than that of the voltaic cells, current can flow from the external source into the voltaic cell, reversing the cell reaction.
+Current flows from the voltaic cell to the external source if the emf of the voltaic cell is greater than that of the external source.

-Between the two half cells, a salt bridge serves as an electrical contact.
+Between the two half-cells, a salt bridge serves as an electrical contact.

 The Daniell cell is based on the redox reaction theory.
 Electrons can be transmitted as useful electrical current during the reaction cycle.